qasimahmed321/pokedex/README.md

  - Height and weight
  - Abilities

 A RESTful API is available at [Pokéapi](https://pokeapi.co/) which will provide you with all the data that you will need.
 You do not need to create an account nor authenticate in order to consume the API, however please be aware that this API is rate-limited.

+To get started, we've given you a skeleton folder structure.
 It is advised that you spend no more than two to three hours on this assignment.

 ## Submission
 To submit your solution, please fork this repository and provide us a link